You may have noticed the blog posts appearing less frequently on this page.

 Hello.
 Just to let you know I’ll be weaving and working from my tiny shed at home.

 Thank you to all workers of our essential services for all you do.
-I’ll be staying in as much as needed to keep healthy but more importantly to protect our vulnerable community members and to not become part of the spread.
+I’ll be staying in to keep healthy and out of the way – but more importantly to protect our vulnerable community members and to help break the chain of transmission.

 Extra cleaning is also going on in the studio and we’re not receiving visitors presently.